7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 • Apply the Howey Test to your offering—even if you think it’s “just a utility token”

-• Document the analysis in a legal memo or offering brief
+• Could you document the analysis in a legal memo or offering brief?

 • If your token fails the test, consider exemptions (e.g., Reg D, Reg CF)